As an Amazon Associate I earn from qualifying purchases.

 - ¼ teaspoon black pepper

-- Spray a large skillet with non-stick spray and heat over medium-high heat.
-Add chopped onion and garlic (and a pinch of salt and black pepper) and cook for 5-6 minutes, stirring frequently, or until tender.
-Spoon onion and garlic into a medium bowl and allow to cool.
+- In a large skillet over medium-high heat, heat the olive oil.
+Add chopped onion and garlic and cook for 5-6 minutes, stirring frequently, or until tender.
+Remove from heat and allow to cool.

 - Pack washed basil leaves into ⅓ cup measuring cup, then chop to desired size (I chopped mine quite small).
-Add chopped basil to onion/garlic and tomato mixture and stir well.
+Add chopped basil to onion/garlic and tomato mixture and again to combine.
 Spoon this mixture into the bottom of your pie plate and spread into an even layer.
 Top with mozzarella and set aside.

 - In a medium bowl, preferably with a spout, whisk the eggs, egg whites, milk, salt, and pepper until thoroughly combined.
 Pour the egg mixture evenly on top of cheese layer.
 Lay tomato slices gently on top of egg mixture (overlapping slices is fine).
 It is ok if egg mixture comes up over tomato slices.
-Sprinkle salt and black pepper on top of tomato layer.
+Sprinkle additional salt and black pepper on top of tomato layer, if desired.

 Check out some other cheesy favorites!